tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

 **Ellen:** “I’m taking him to my parents.
-I've been meaning to spend a few days out of the house anyway.”
+I want to spend a few days out of the house.”

 &#x200B;